statamic/docs/content/collections/docs/configuration.md

 ## Environment Variables

 It is often helpful to have different configuration setting based on the environment where the site is running.
-For example, you may wish to enable debug mode on your local server but not your production server (a good idea indeed).
+For example, you may wish to enable debug mode on your local server but not your production server (**hint: you should do this**).

 In a fresh Statamic installation you'll find an `.env.example` file in the root directory of your site.
-If you install Statamic via Composer, this file will automatically be renamed to .env.
-Otherwise, you should rename the file manually.
+Rename or copy it to `.env` to enable it.
+If you install Statamic via Composer, this file will be renamed automatically.

 ### Environment Variable Types

-All variables in your `.env` files are parsed as strings.
-Some specific values are reserved to allow you to return a wider range of types:
+Variables in your `.env` files are parsed as strings.
+In order to handle a wider range of types, some specific values are reserved.

 | `.env` Value | Parsed Value |
 |--------------|--------------|